Bill Guiney: Playing career

 Guiney represented Addington in the Canterbury Rugby League competition.
 In 1920 he was selected to play for New Zealand against Great Britain.
-In the match he scored New Zealand's only rugby league Test try on Lancaster Park.
+In the second test match, played at Lancaster Park, he scored New Zealand's try in their 19–3 defeat.

 Personal life

-He married Marjorie Ross Hawley on July 13, 1926.
+He married Marjorie Ross Hawley on 13 July 1926.
 He died in 1941 leaving behind his wife and a 13 year old son, 12 year old daughter and 3 year old son.
 He had spent time in Australia and served in the Divisional Ammunition Column of the Australian Imperial Force.